LaunchCodeLiftoffProjects/Collab-Blog/CONTRIBUTING.md

 ## Opening a pull request
 You can use the GitHub user interface :pencil2: for some small changes, like fixing a typo or updating a readme.
 You can also fork the repo and then clone it locally, to view changes and run your tests on your machine.

-## Working in the github/docs repository
-Here's some information that might be helpful while working on a Docs PR:

-- The[README](/README.md) has most of the info on how to get started.
-Want to add something?
-Make an issue

-///

 ## Reviewing
 We review every single PR.